- Bankruptcy Filings Drop 11 Percent

 Cross-Border and Multi-National Insolvencies

-The Deal consistently ranks Duane Morris among the most active bankruptcy practices in the world.
-No firm handles more cases with more total assets than Duane Morris.
-(Active cases involve an estimated $1,023B in assets.)
+The Deal ranks Duane Morris as the most active bankruptcy practice in the United States.
+No firm handles more cases than Duane Morris.
+(Active cases involve an estimated $979.8 billion in liabilities.
+Q2 2014)

 Due to the continued globalization of business worldwide and our clients', and the firm's, expansion into overseas markets, our lawyers are increasingly involved in multi-national and cross-border matters ranging the whole gamut of services provided to United States based clients on United States based matters.